Twins pull out wild walk-off win over Tigers - NewsBreak

 Max Kepler went 2-for-4 with a double, a home run and three RBIs to lead the Twins at the plate.
 Urshela added a pair of hits as Minnesota won its season-high fifth game in a row.

-Javier Baez went 2-for-3 with a double, a homer and four RBIs for the Tigers.
-Detroit dropped its third straight game.
+Javier Baez went 2-for-3 with a double, a homer and four RBIs for the Tigers, who dropped their third straight game.

 Twins right-hander Griffin Jax (1-0) picked up the win with a scoreless inning of relief.